EndPointCorp/end-point-blog/2018/04/23/expert-help-with-saas.html.md

 ### Search Engine Optimization (SEO)

 A solid search engine optimization strategy is critical to the success of your website, and therefore critical to the success of your business.
-A high Google ranking means more page views — and more conversions.
+A high Google ranking means more page views—​and more conversions.
 At End Point, we design and build with SEO in mind from the start to help you get the most value from your online presence.

 ### Payments and Merchants